AdamsMidov/formWithJs/README.md

 # formWithJs
-simple form in HTML }
+simple form in HTML CSS and JavaScript with required input areas